bgachara/bgachara.github.io/posts/rust_ref.md

 ## () Unit Type

 - A tuple that does not contain any field() is its own primitive type in Rust.
-- we can think of it as a piece of data without any actual data, its value is its own existence.
+We can think of it as a piece of data without any actual data, its value is its own existence.
 - Provide a safe way to handle certain situations while avoiding the pitfalls of a "null" type.
 - A function which does not return a value actually returns a ().
 - Unit Struct: we can also give names to our own custom unit types.

 ## Structs

-- Much like tuples, used to group items of different types, main difference is that here you can give names for each field.
-- declare using the struct keyword...with fields provided within its declaration block.
+- Much like tuples, used to group items of different types, main difference is that here you can give names for each field, declared using the struct keyword...with fields provided within its declaration block.
-- names should be snake_case and type annotated
+- It's names should be snake_case and type annotated

 ```rust